-(\$ in millions) 0 Decembe December 31, 2011 rrying alue Fair value rrying value Fair alue Mortgage loans \$ 6,570 \$ 6,886 \$ 7,139 \$ 7,350 Cost method limited partnerships 1,406 1,714 1,569 1,838 Bank loans 682 684 339 328
+(\$ in millions) I December 31, 2 013 I December 31, 2 012 Carrying Fair value value rrying alue -air alue Mortgage loans \$ 4,721 \$ 4,871 \$ 6,570 \$ 6,886 Cost method limited partnerships 1,443 1,835 1,406 1,714 Bank loans 1,242 1,244 682 684 Agent loans 341 325 319 314 Assets held for sale 1,458 1,532 - -

-The fair value of mortgage loans is based on discounted contractual cash flows or, if the loans are impaired due to credit reasons, the fair value of collateral less costs to sell.
+The fair value of mortgage loans, including those classified as assets held for sale, is based on discounted contractual cash flows or, if the loans are impaired due to credit reasons, the fair value of collateral less costs to sell.
 Risk adjusted discount rates are selected using current rates at which similar loans would be made to borrowers with similar characteristics, using similar types of properties as collateral.
 The fair value of cost method limited partnerships is determined using reported net asset values of the underlying funds.
-The fair value of bank loans, which are reported in other investments, is based on broker quotes from brokers familiar with the loans and current market conditions.
-The fair value measurements for mortgage loans, cost method limited partnerships and bank loans are categorized as Level 3.
+The fair value of bank loans, which are reported in other investments or assets held for sale, is based on broker quotes from brokers familiar with the loans and current market conditions.
+The fair value of agent loans, which are reported in other investments, is based on discount rates cash flow calculations that use discount rates with a spread over U.S. Treasury rates.
+Assumptions used in developing estimated cash flows and discount rates consider the loan's credit and liquidity risks.
+The fair value measurements for mortgage loans, cost method limited partnerships, bank loans and assets held for sale are categorized as Level 3.